 - You see how often the model predicted correctly — that’s the accuracy.

-You now have a simple way to measure how effective your AI is using real user data.
+You now have a simple way to measure how effective your DecisionTreeClassifier is using real user data.

 1. Prepare Your Flask App